What happens when the lights go out for good?

 Around that time he meets Avery and deeply falls for her independent spirit.
 Their relationship lasts two years, during which they witness the CME, making his research more urgent than ever.
 Conflicts arising mainly from his habitual insecurity about his mental stability, eventhough the nanochip has levelled him out, and her jealousy for the passion he has for his work.
 When Eloy discovers that Avery works for Mindstyle and has orchestrated their initial meeting without telling him, he breaks up with her, questioning the independence of his mind & decisions.

-Since Avery has tampered with his nanochip function in a rage, he hasn't been seen or heard of.
+Since Avery has tampered with his nanochip function in a rage, he hasn't been seen or heard from.

 A series of dystopian streets with propaganda posters about energy usage and people in varying states of hopelessness.